JankariTech/blog/README.md

     pnpm markdown:lint
     ```
    This will check the markdown files inside `src/assets` folder for the following:
-   - Missing meta information
+   - Missing **meta** information
-   - No use of 1st heading tag (`#`) inside the main content
+   - Usage of the first heading tag (`#`) inside the **main** content
-   - Dead/Insecure image links
+   - Usage of dead or insecure image links
-6. If these all checks are good, make the PR with a new markdown file as a brand-new blog post.
+6. If these all checks are good, make a PR with a new markdown file as a brand-new blog post.